lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The property that a completed EDHOC session implies that another identity has been active is upheld as long as the Initiator does not have its own identity in the set of Responder identities it is allowed to communicate with.
 In Trust on first use (TOFU) use cases, see {{tofu}}, the Initiator should verify that the Responder's identity is not equal to its own.
 Any future EDHOC methods using e.g., pre-shared keys might need to mitigate this in other ways.
 However, an active attacker can gain information about the set of identities an Initiator is willing to communicate with.
 If the Initiator is willing to communicate with all identities except its own an attacker can determine that a guessed Initiator identity is correct.
 To not leak any long-term identifiers, using a freshly generated authentication key as identity in each initial TOFU session is RECOMMENDED.

+NIST SP 800-56A {{SP-800-56A}} forbids deriving secret and non-secret randomness from the same KDF instance, but this decision has been criticized by Krawczyk {{HKDFpaper}} and doing so is common practice.
+In addition to IVs, other examples are the challenge in EAP-TTLS, the RAND in 3GPP AKAs, and the Session-Id in EAP-TLS 1.3.
+Note that part of KEYSTREAM_2 is also non-secret randomness as it is known or predictable to an attacker.
+The more recent NIST SP 800-108 {{SP-800-108}} aligns with {{HKDFpaper}} and states that for a secure KDF, the revelation of one portion of the derived keying material must not degrade the security of any other portion of that keying material.

 ## Cipher Suites and Cryptographic Algorithms {#sec_algs}

 When using private cipher suite or registering new cipher suites, the choice of key length used in the different algorithms needs to be harmonized, so that a sufficient security level is maintained for authentication credentials, the EDHOC session, and the protection of application data.
 The Initiator and the Responder should enforce a minimum security level.